RC Airplanes Simplified

 In the case of straight wings then the MAC= CHORD of UPPER WING + STAGGER.

-The example on the left is the most complex and shows the procedure for types such as "The Little Toot"
+The example on the left is the most complex and shows the procedure for types with a swept upper wing and straight lower, such as "The Little Toot"

 Note that the top wing area=1220.8 square inches, bottom wing area= 583.1 square inches, giving a total wing area of 1803.9 sq.inches.
 The tailplane area=239 sq. inches.
 The Moment Arm was found to be 41.1 inches.